What Causes Venous Ulcers and How Do You Treat Them

-At Vein Clinics of America, we perform endovenous laser ablation treatment, and this does wonders for problematic veins.
-This outpatient procedure is quick and mostly painless procedure that takes less than an hour, and requires no hospitalization.
+At Vein Clinics of America, we perform endovenous laser ablation treatment (EVLA), and this does wonders for problematic veins.
+This outpatient procedure is a quick and mostly painless procedure that takes less than an hour and requires no hospitalization.

 And the success rate of EVLA is great — it has shown to be successful for 98% of patients the first time around.
 Post-procedure, once the skin returns to its normal state, the chances of the ulcer returning are very slim.

 If you’ve got any symptoms that even hint at the possibility that you may have venous ulcers, do not wait.
-Call up a Vein Clinics of America location near you and schedule your free consultation so that you can get your veins back on track before things get out of hand.
+Find a Vein Clinics of America location near you so that you can get your veins back on track before things get out of hand.